EconPapers

 No 2891, Working Paper Series from European Central Bank

 Abstract: We study how shocks to corporate leverage alter the macroeconomic transmission of monetary policy.
-We identify leverage shocks as idiosyncratic firm-level disturbances that are aggregated up to a size-weighted country-level average to generate a Granular Instrumental Variable (Gabaix and Koijen, forthcoming).
+We identify leverage shocks as idiosyncratic firm-level disturbances that are aggregated up to a size-weighted country-level average to generate a Granular Instrumental Variable (Gabaix and Koijen, 2024).
 Interacting this instrumental variable with high-frequency identified monetary policy shocks, we find that transmission to the price level strengthens in the presence of leverage shocks, while the real effects of monetary policy are unaffected.
-We show that this disconnect can be rationalized with an internal devaluationchannel.
-Economies experiencing an increase in leverage exhibit a stronger monetary policy-induced contraction in domestic demand.
-This, however, is counteracted by a weaker contraction in exports, facilitated by their improved price competitiveness.
+A price-competitiveness channel rationalizes this disconnect.
+Economies where leverage increases exhibit a stronger monetary policy-induced contraction in domestic demand.
+This, however, is counteracted by a weaker drop in exports, supported by a relative decline in unit labor costs and unit profits, which in turn weighs on prices.
 JEL Classification: C36, E22, E52

 Keywords: corporate leverage; granular instrumental variable; micro-to-macro analysis; monetary policy transmission (search for similar items in EconPapers)